phaubertin/jinue/doc/syscalls/dup.md

 Create a copy of a descriptor from the current process in a target process.

+A owner descriptor cannot be duplicated with this (or any) function.
+A owner descriptor is the descriptor that was specified in the call to the function that created a kernel resource (e.g. [CREATE_ENDPOINT](create-endpoint.md)) and that can be used to [mint](mint.md) other descriptors to that resource.

 ## Arguments

 Function number (`arg0`) is 16.